zemuldo/iso_8583_elixir/README.md

 An ISO 8583 messaging library for Elixir.
 Supports message validation, encoding and decoding.
 [See the docs](https://hexdocs.pm/iso_8583)

+This project is still in early stages.
+If you have feature suggestions you can do two things.

+- Push a PR and I will be happy to review.
+- Suggest using new issue and I will be happy to implement.

 ```elixir
 iex> message
 %{